Top Gradient

 Prerequisites

-• You need the following permissions to complete this setup:
+A user with the following roles is needed to complete this setup:

-• The following APIs enabled on the project that will host the billing dataset and service account:
+Ensure the following APIs are enabled on the project that will host the billing dataset and service account:

 • bigquery.googleapis.com